hinell/files-stream/readme.md

 ## Installation

 Module can be installed either via `git` or via `npm`.
-Before, you have to installed io.js or node.js and git.
+Before, you have to install io.js (or node.js) and git.
-After all, you can clone this repo (for latest version) or just run command below:
+After all, clone this repo (for latest version) or just run:
 ```
 $ npm install files-stream
 ```